 There’s no minimum amount required, so you don’t have to save regularly.

-When we open your Offset savings account, we won’t automatically transfer any Direct Debits, standing orders or funds into it from any other savings account you may have with us.
+When we open your Offset savings account, we won’t automatically transfer any Direct Debits, standing orders or funds into it from other accounts.
 You’ll need to do this yourself.

 If you have more money in your Offset savings account than you have on your Offset mortgage

-You won’t receive any Offset benefit on the excess amount so you may wish to move some of your savings into an account that pays you interest.
+You won’t receive any Offset benefit on the excess amount.
+You may wish to move some of your savings into an account that pays you interest.

 If you have no money in your Offset savings account